-Historically many cultures – from Pagan and Aztec to Celtic – have recognised the last day of October and the first two days of November as a time when the dead were thought to return to earth and walk among the living.
+Historically, many cultures – from Aztec to Celtic – have recognized the last day of October and the first two days of November as a time when the dead were thought to return to earth and walk among the living.
 Afraid of ghosts?
 That’s what costumes, thought to ward off evil spirits, are for.

 So before you write off Halloween as nothing but tricks and treats for the kiddie set, why not head to a city that takes its traditions – not to mention its fun – seriously?
-From a New Orleans moonlit cemetery tour to the flamboyant debauchery of Hong Kong’s hippest party district, these are five of the best Halloween travel destinations.
+From costumed debauchery in New Orleans to the flamboyant fun of Hong Kong’s hippest party district, these are five of the best Halloween travel destinations around the world.

-2. Oaxaca – party with the dearly departed at Día de Muertos
+Party with the dearly departed on Día de Muertos, Oaxaca, Mexico

 Something about the phrase Día de Muertos – that’s “Day of the Dead” in Spanish – simply rolls off the tongue with the kind of mysterious energy that this Mexican cultural capital exudes.
-Held on All Saints’ Day (November 1) and All Souls’ Day (November 2) according to the Catholic calendar, this Aztec-influenced festival commemorates the memory of deceased family, friends, and ancestors.
+Held on the Catholic holidays of All Saints’ Day (November 1) and All Souls’ Day (November 2), this Aztec-influenced festival commemorates the memory of deceased family, friends and ancestors.

 The festival is held in numerous cities in Mexico, but is arguably at its most spectacular in Oaxaca.
 Here, the streets overflow with parades, colorful markets and costumed revelers sporting wildly macabre masks, while in nearby graveyards families spare no effort in their quest to create the most extravagantly decorated tombstones, replete with elaborate flowers and the eerie glow of countless candles.
 Don’t skip a trip to a panaderia (bakery), where a mind-blowing array of morbid sweet treats will be on display.
 Try a sugar-spun coffin, or the eggy, yeasty pan de muerto (bread of the dead).

 Take the decadence and debauchery of Mardi Gras.
-Now add a witch costume, an eerie soundtrack and a dash of voodoo magic, and you’ve got yourself a N’awlins style Halloween.
-With an intoxicating dark side that’s celebrated all year round, the Big Easy cranks up the fright factor in inimitable style come late October (and with weather that’s perfect for parading around in a daring costume).
+Now add a witch costume, an eerie soundtrack and a dash of voodoo magic – and you’ve got yourself a N’awlins-style Halloween.
+With an intoxicating dark side that’s celebrated all year round, the Big Easy cranks up the fright factor in inimitable style come late October.
+(What’s more, the weather is perfect for parading around in a daring costume.)
 Expect this behemoth of a shindig to last several days, with parades and parties in the streets building to a climax on October 31.

 For a deliciously sinful vibe, start on notorious Bourbon Street and strut your stuff through the heart of the Vieux Carré (French Quarter), where an exotic spectacle of Halloween fashion will be on show.
-From the elegant balconies, revellers toss down “treats” (Mardi Gras beads) to the crowds in exchange for “tricks” (usually a smile and a wave...though expect to see plenty more).
+From the elegant balconies, revelers toss down “treats” (Mardi Gras beads) to the crowds in exchange for “tricks” (usually a smile and a wave...though expect to see plenty more).

 Feeling adventurous?
-Head to historic Jackson Square to seek your fortune with a mystic, brave a moonlit cemetery tour, or dress your wicked best at the city’s sexiest party, the Endless Night Vampire Ball (strict costumed dress code applies!).
+Head to historic Jackson Square to seek your fortune with a mystic, brave a moonlit cemetery tour or dress your wicked best at the city’s sexiest party, the Endless Night Vampire Ball (where a strict costumed dress code applies).